AlainaSmith/MVP_For_Capstone/MVP.md

 Save cards as favorites to personal archive | SQL - POST/DELETE

-1 Page, all scrollable, clicking navbar will scroll you down to specific section
+Main home page, all scrollable, clicking navbar will scroll you down to specific section

 Each teacher will each have their own card representing their knowledge